evecodes/OutdoorGearWebsite-Collaboration/README.md

  Update 18 - Added more mobile nav CSS.
 More CSS for page responsiveness added.

  Update 19 - JS to mobile menu added.
 More responsive CSS.

+ Update 20 - More JS and CSS added for mobile menu and nav.